-The Role Of Executive Leadership In Advancing Diversity, Equity And Inclusion
+The Role Of Executive Leadership In Diversity, Equity & Inclusion

 A majority of practitioners today agree that executive leadership has a role to play when an organization is primed to advance DEI efforts.
 As more energy and momentum generate around this topic, executive leaders are making decisions on where they fit in the process.
 In some spheres, the issue of inequity in the workplace has become a crisis of operations and sustainability.
 Many leaders in the nonprofit sector might see their place as being at the helm, leading those efforts directly and with the same consistent approach that has successfully navigated crises in the past.
 There will be organizations that find a meaningful change with this approach, but for others, it may be necessary for an experienced executive leader to play a different role as their organization’s strategy becomes more focused on DEI.